vmware-tanzu/tanzu-framework/cmd/cli/README.md

 The Tanzu CLI was built to be extensible across teams and be presented across skus.

 ### Plugins
 The CLI is made of plugins.
-Each plugin is currently located in the `./plugin` directory.

-To add a plugin simply copy the format of an existing one, and utilize the plugin library in `./pkg/cli/commands/plugin`.
+To bootstrap a plugin use the `builder` admin plugin.

+`tanzu builer init <repo-name>` will create a new plugin repository.

+`tanzu builder cli add-plugin <plugin-name>` will add a new cli plugin.

+The CI will publish the plugins to a GCP Bucket with repo name prefix.
+It expects the the repo secret `GCP_BUCKET_SA` to have a GCP service account token that has write access to that repo.
+If you need help provisioning this, please ping the #tanzu-cli-api slack.
+To add your repository to the default set make a PR to this repo and add it to the `KnownRepositories` list.

-Plugin designs should be approved by the CLI product manager @Morgan Fine, if you wish to expose a plugin in an alpha state please add it to the alpha plugin in `./plugin/alpha`.
+Plugin designs should go through the plugin review process, if you wish to expose a plugin in an alpha state please add it to the alpha plugin in `./plugin/alpha`.

 Plugins are pulled from registered repositories, on a merge to master all the plugins in this repo are built and pushed to a public repository.
-When developing its useful to use a local repo.
+When developing it's useful to leverage a local repo.

 To build use:
 ```